 Thus, over-delivery ensure your ads are presented to as many potential buyers as possible without leaving any unspent money on the table at the end of the month.
 Which means you will have a higher ad spend on high traffic days, but this number will be counteracted on the days when traffic is slower.

 This does not mean you will be spending more than your budget.
 It merely ensures that you will always spend up to your target budget and nothing less.
-In other words, you will not be leaving any of your budgeted ad spend left unspent at month's end.
+In other words, you will not be leaving any of your budgeted ads to spend left unspent at month’s end.

 If your budget is $150 per day, Google now can spend up to $300 per day on high traffic day.
 With this said, more advertisers may start finishing the month short on budget.